alonsoir/IfRemovingARealUseCase/Post.md

 }
 ```

-For consistency purpose, i.e. in order to maintain the same level of abstraction, we are going to inject also
+In order to maintain the same level of abstraction, we are going to inject also
 the `NotMyCompanyHandBaggageInformationFactory` into the `HandBaggageInformationFactory`.
 ```diff
 public class HandBaggageInformationFactory {